Bound entangled singlet-like states for quantum metrology: Second family of states and its quantum Fisher information

 Now we calculate the metrological usefulness of the states presented.

-{\it Proof of Observation 1 for $\rhopptsecond.$}---The rank of $\rhopptsecond$ is given in Eq.~(\ref{eq:rhorank1}).
-It is different from the rank of $\rhopptfirst$ given in Eq.~(\ref{eq:rhorank2}).
-Nevertheless, the quantum Fisher information with Hamiltonian~(\ref{eq:Ham}) is obviously the same.
-The calculation can be done analogously to calculations done for $\rhopptfirst.$ Based on Observation 5, in the formula of the quantum Fisher information (\ref{eq:FQ}), $2d^2$ of the terms
+{\it Proof of Observation 1 for $\rhopptsecond.$}---The rank of $\rhopptsecond$ is given in Eq.~(\ref{eq:rhorank2}).
+It is different from the rank of $\rhopptfirst$ given in Eq.~(\ref{eq:rhorank1}).
+Nevertheless, the quantum Fisher information with the Hamiltonian in Eq.~(\ref{eq:Ham}) is obviously the same.
+The calculation can be done analogously to calculations done for $\rhopptfirst.$ Based on Observation 5, in the formula of the quantum Fisher information in Eq.(\ref{eq:FQ}), $2d^2$ of the terms

 are nonzero and they all have the value $4.$ Moreover, in this case, the coefficient of these terms are all

 where $\Lambda_v$ is given in Eq.~(\ref{eq:lambdav}).
 Hence, we obtain

 which leads to Eq.~(\ref{eq:qfinfo}).
 This derivation was almost the same as the derivation of Observation 1 for $\rhopptfirst.$ $ $